1. Executive Summary

 1.1 The Strategic Banking Corporation of Ireland (referred to in this Data Protection Statement as “SBCI”, “us” or “we”) is committed to complying with our obligations in respect of the Processing of Personal Data under Data Protection Laws.
 The purpose of this Data Protection Statement (“Statement”) is to ensure that we meet our transparency obligations pursuant to the General Data Protection Regulation EU 2016/679 (“GDPR”) and the Data Protection Acts 1988-2018 (“DPA”), together “Data Protection Law”.
 The Statement sets out information about our duties and responsibilities regarding the protection of Personal Data.

-1.2 This Statement has been adopted by SBCI with effect from 25 May 2018, which was the commencement date for the GDPR, was last updated on 25 August 2020, and will be reviewed from time to time.
+1.2 This Statement has been adopted by SBCI with effect from 25 May 2018, which was the commencement date for the GDPR, was last updated on 14 October 2019, and will be reviewed from time to time.
 Some minor revisions were applied in November 2020, and in January 2021 it was amended to reflect the exit of the United Kingdom from the European Union.
 We will always post the most up to date version of this Statement on the SBCI website.

 1.3 A glossary of some of the data protection and other terms used throughout this Statement is set out in Annex 2.